Killian Donnelly: Career

 On 23 April 2015, it was announced that Donnelly would play Charlie in the West End production of the musical Kinky Boots, at the Adelphi Theatre.
 The first preview was on 21 August 2015.
 On 29 February 2016 Donnelly was nominated as Best Actor in a Musical at the 2016 Olivier Awards.
 He left the show on 13 August 2016 and moved back to Ireland to play Jackie Day in Donegal, a new play by Frank McGuinness.
 On 6 December 2016, he made his Broadway debut, reprising the role of Charlie Price in Kinky Boots.

 On 12 June 2017, Donnelly returned to the West End production of Les Misérables to play the lead role, Jean Valjean, subsequently reprising the role in the 2018 tour in the United Kingdom and Ireland.

 On 29 February 2020, he returned to The Phantom of the Opera, this time playing The Phantom on the 2020 UK Tour.
 Due to the 2020 COVID-19 pandemic, the tour was closed just a few weeks into its run at Curve, Leicester, ending Donnelly's run as the Phantom on tour.

 On 4 December 2020, it was announced that Donnelly would reprise the role of The Phantom in the West End production of The Phantom of the Opera when it was scheduled to reopen in June 2021.
 After two and a half years in the role, Donnelly performed his last show as The Phantom on 3 February 2023.

 On 31 October 2023, Donnelly re-joined Les Misérables in the new West End production at the Sondheim Theatre reprising his role of Valjean for 15 weeks.
 In 2024, he reprised the role again in Les Misérables: The Arena Spectacular World Tour.
 He shared the role with Alfie Boe and Peter Joback.
-Donnelly performed the role in the UK, Australia, Italy, the United Arab Emirates, Denmark, Norway, Switzerland, and Luxembourg.
+Donnelly performed the role in the UK, Australia, Italy, Japan, the United Arab Emirates, Denmark, Norway, Switzerland, Luxembourg, the Royal Albert Hall, and Radio City Music Hall in New York City.

 Donnelly performed in the 10th-anniversary concert of the Made in Dagenham musical at the London Palladium in March 2024, playing the lead role, Eddie.